 Forest School at Holiday Academy is an inspirational alternative learning experience which takes place on a regular basis outdoors in natural settings and across all seasons.
 We have Forest school programmes for ages 6+ and for 3-6s

 The children leave the Holiday Academy venue in groups with a Forest school leader + assistant to spend the day outside.
 They begin the day making a ‘base camp’ and gathering together in a circle where the introductions are made (one person speaking at a time, holding the speaking stick!).
 This sets the tone for the group where everyone’s contribution is important, encouraged and valued.
 Through a carefully planned program of achievable tasks, play and activities including den/shelter building, fire lighting, outdoor cooking, team games, wood work, tool use, and nature-based craft, each participant has an opportunity to learn about and connect to the natural environment, problem solve, and enjoy being part of a team.
-It looks at each child individually and molds the sessions around the children to enable self-esteem, independence, and creativity to flourish in the fresh air.
+Forest school looks at each child individually and moulds the sessions around the children to enable self-esteem, independence, and creativity to flourish in the fresh air.
 To finish the session the children gather again in a circle to round off the day, express how they are feeling, and then return back to Holiday Academy.

 Forest school can be cross linked to academic teaching having a positive effect in the class room, at home, and in the community.
 It’s a fantastic opportunity to explore and be part of the nature world, and Forest School can be the link to investigating and experiencing these magical places.
 You will find your children bringing home sticks to whittle, with rosy cheeks and sleeping super well at night!

 Each day is linked so we recommend booking for the entire week for maximum benefit and group dynamics.
 Some of the children choose Forest school each holiday and the Forest School leaders recognize this and include it in their planning.
 The nature of Forest school is to be inclusive so any new child just fits straight into the group.